SrijanSingh9/HopeHarbor/README.md

 ## Contribution Guidelines

 While the code is being prepared for upload, you can contribute by sharing your knowledge through our Google Form:

  [Hope Harbor Google Form](https://forms.gle/dDyuXUagjQuG1SdX8)

-Just be polite and touching.
-Your contribution, big or small, helps paint the world with generosity.

 ## Thank You